PHP Blog Guide

 What Is Day Treatment (PHP)?

-Day treatment, also called a Partial Hospitalization Program (PHP), is a high-structure treatment program where clients receive full-day therapy and support but return home or to sober housing at night.
+Day treatment, also called a Partial Hospitalization Program (PHP), is a high-structure treatment program where clients get full-day therapy and support but return home or to sober housing at night.

 How Does Day Treatment (PHP) Actually Work?

-PHP usually runs 5 days per week, for most of the day, with multiple therapy blocks and clinical support built into each day.
+PHP usually runs five days a week for most of the day, with therapy, education, and accountability built into the schedule.

 • Individual therapy sessions